Desert Center, California

-Desert Center is a census designated place in the Colorado Desert in Riverside County, California.
+Desert Center is a census-designated place in the Colorado Desert in Riverside County, California.
 It is in southern California, between the cities of Indio and Blythe at the junction of Interstate 10 and State Route 177, about halfway between Phoenix and Los Angeles.
 The ZIP Code is 92239, and the community is in telephone area codes 442 and 760.
 The elevation is 656 ft.
-The population was 204 at the 2010 census.
+The population was 256 at the 2020 census.

 History

 Beginnings: "Desert Steve" Ragsdale

-The town was founded in 1921 by Stephen A. Ragsdale, also known as "Desert Steve", and his wife, Lydia.
+The town was founded in 1921 by Stephen Albert Ragsdale, also known as "Desert Steve", and his wife, Lydia.
 Ragsdale was an itinerant preacher and cotton farmer, originally from Arkansas.
 In 1915, he left his farm in the Palo Verde Valley along the Colorado River to attend to some business in Los Angeles.
 The road between Phoenix and Los Angeles was mostly sand, and Ragsdale's vehicle broke down near a place called Gruendyke's Well.
 This featured a hand-dug well and was inhabited by a prospector named Bill Gruendyke.
 Gruendyke rescued Ragsdale and gave him food, shelter, and water until his vehicle was repaired and he could resume his journey to Los Angeles.

 Upon his return, Ragsdale bought out Gruendyke and moved his family to the remote spot, where they constructed a small shack with a lean-to that served as a repair garage.
 A Model T truck was modified to serve as a tow car.
 Gasoline was pumped by hand from a 55-gallon drum.
 Lydia served food and refreshments to thirsty and weary travelers.
 In spite of the remote location—50 mi in any direction from anything—the Ragsdales prospered.
 Ragsdale named his outpost "Desert Center".
 In 1921, it was announced that the sand road running through Desert Center would be relocated about 5 mi north, straightened, paved, and named U.S. Route 60, a modern "high-speed" highway.
 In March 1926, The San Bernardino Daily Sun reported that 21 miles of grading was being done on a new road from Desert Center to Hopkins Well, changing the location of the desert highway and running over better soil.